 Having manned his ship, he left Boston and joined the expedition under Vice-Admiral Boscawen against the French and Acadians, taking part in the Battle of Beauséjour.

-He sailed the Mermaid with the Success of 24 guns and Siren of 24 guns to St. John’s Harbor to attack a French fort which the French burnt and abandoned as they retreated upriver.
+Washington sailed the Mermaid along with the Success of 24 guns and the Siren of 24 guns, transporting the surrendered French troops to Louisbourg.
+On the way, they stopped at St. John Harbor to attack a French fort which the French burnt and abandoned before retreating upriver.

 He arrived in New York transporting personnel.